SWeav02/baderkit/docs/methods.md

     This algorithm was developed by Henkelman et. al. several years after the ongrid method to fix orientation errors.
-It is generally less accurate than the weight method, but is useful in situations where it is desirable to have only one assignment per point.
+It is generally less accurate than the weight method, but is useful in situations where it is desirable to have only one basin assignment per point on the grid.

     A gradient vector is calculated at each point using the three nearest neighbors.
     A step is then made to the neighboring point that is closest to this gradient vector.